 Enjoyed our guide?
 Head over to The Hub for more smart home news, advice and information.

 What is a smart assistant?

-1. You've got hands-free control
+1. Give you hands-free control

-Smart assistants can work without you lifting a finger, using your device’s microphone to pick up your spoken requests or questions before searching the cloud through the internet to find exactly the information you need.
 Though you can change from these default settings, here’s how to get chatty with your smart assistant.
 Just follow these 'wake words' with the request you need: